marcduiker/building-a-resilient-workflow-with-durable-functions/labs/03_create_queuetrigger_function.md

 ## Goal

-The goal of this lab is to extend the Function App with a QueueTrigger function which will take the `NewHire` message from the queue, creates a subscription you'll need in follow up labs and saves the result to blob storage.
+The goal of this lab is to extend the Function App with a QueueTrigger function which will take the `NewHire` message from the queue, creates a subscription we'll need in follow up labs and saves the result to blob storage.

 ## Steps